Day Trader

 Are junior traders expected to be profitable from the moment they walk in the door?

-Asked by i-looooove-gold about 12 years ago
+Asked by i-looooove-gold over 12 years ago

 No. In a bad market, no one is profitable for at least a few months.
 Most don't really turn the corner for 7-9 months.
 If after a year you are not profitable, the company will pretty much give up on you.
 In a great market, as I said, a monkey can make a profit, so there are plenty of people who are profitable right away.